 3D printing has low set-up costs, which makes it possible to produce prototypes or a small number of parts cost effectively.
 The implication of this feature is that as the quantity of parts produced increases, the price decreases very little and therefore in large volumes the costs are not competitive enough.

 A rule of thumb that can be relied upon is that in the production of up to 1000 units, depending on the material and size of the part, 3D printing is economically viable.
+Take a look at these guidelines for reducing costs of 3d printing.

 In larger quantities, manufacturing technologies like CNC machining or injection molding will usually be more cost effective.